NoisyTrumpet/take-home-test/README.md

-# Getting Started with Create React App
+# Getting Started with Noisy Trumpet Take Home Test

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This test is building a button component with some acceptance criteria.
+Used to test familiarity with build reusable components within a React/JavaScript Framework.
+This should not take longer than a day to work on.

 ## Available Scripts